S. Korea discovers more apparent Korean War remains in DMZ | Yonhap News Agency

 S. Korea discovers more apparent Korean War remains in DMZ

-SEOUL, May 1 (Yonhap) -- Eight more bone pieces, believed to be from soldiers killed in the 1950-53 Korean War, have been discovered inside the Demilitarized Zone (DMZ) on the border with North Korea, the defense ministry said Friday.
+SEOUL, May 8 (Yonhap) -- South Korea discovered 11 more bone fragments, believed to be from soldiers killed in the 1950-53 Korean War, inside the Demilitarized Zone (DMZ) on the border with North Korea, the defense ministry said Friday.

-The bone pieces were found over the past week during an excavation and demining operation under way on Arrowhead Ridge, a former battle site inside the DMZ that separates the two Koreas, according to the ministry.
+The pieces were found during a demining and excavation operation under way on Arrowhead Ridge from last Friday through Thursday, according to the ministry.
+The ridge located in Cheorwon, some 90 kilometers northeast of Seoul, was one of the fiercest battlefields during the war.

-It remains unclear how many people the bone pieces belong to, and the authorities will carry out a detailed examination and DNA analysis to identify their origins, the ministry said.
+It remains unclear how many people the pieces belonged to, and the authorities will carry out a detailed examination and DNA analysis to identify their origins, it added.

-On Monday, the ministry held a memorial ceremony at the excavation scene for victims before carrying the bone pieces to a nearby temporary enshrinement facility.

-"We will do our best to find and bring back the last remaining victims to their loved ones," the ministry said, vowing to continue to encourage North Korea to respond to the joint excavation project.
+"We've also employed small-sized surveillance robots to search multiple trenches found on the site," the ministry said.
+"We will do our best to find and bring back the last remaining victims to their loved ones."

 Under a bilateral military accord signed on Sept.
 19, 2018, the two Koreas agreed to launch a joint excavation project on Arrowhead Ridge.
 But the South has carried out the project alone since last year, as the North did not respond to calls for joint work.

-During the eight-month project last year, the military found around 2,030 bone pieces believed to have belonged to about 261 troops killed in the war.
+Last year, the military found around 2,030 bone fragments believed to have belonged to about 261 troops killed in the war.
 Of them, 117 sets of remains are believed to be of Koreans, with 143 others presumed to belong to Chinese troops and another set to U.N. forces, according to the ministry.

 graceoh@yna.co.kr